Reviewing Uses of Regulatory Compliance Monitoring: Background and Related Work

-In general, regulations are usually available in the form of textual documents~\cite{klessascheckReviewingConformance2024} --- Hence, for monitoring regulatory process compliance, a specification, or operationalization, becomes necessary to relate the regulation to the business process under investigation.
-Depending on the technique and approach, which we will further elaborate upon in the following, different formal representations are created (that is, a regulation is operationalized for a business process into a prescriptive process model, or used to specify concrete compliance constraints) and used in various compliance monitoring techniques.
+In general, regulations are usually available in the form of textual documents~\cite{klessascheckReviewingConformance2024}.
+Hence, for monitoring regulatory process compliance, a specification, or \emph{operationalization}, becomes necessary to relate the regulation to the business process under investigation.
+Depending on the technique and approach, which we will further elaborate upon in the following, different formal representations are created: Regulatory constraints relevant for a business process are operationalized, that is, used to create prescriptive process models or specific formal process constraints.
+These are subsequently used in various compliance monitoring techniques.
+Regardless of techniques and the type of approach (i.e., whether design-time or run-time regulatory compliance is checked with specific techniques), these operationalized regulations are intermediate, explicitly modelled, representations that encapsulate regulatory constraints, and are therefore an important component when assessing regulatory compliance of business processes~\cite{groefsemaUseConformanceCompliance2022}.